Police Training in Canada

 For more information please visit the HRP's Police Science Program web page.

 In general terms, with a few exceptions including the RCMP, the APA serves the police recruit training needs for the majority of Atlantic Canada's police agencies.

 Firing Range at the Atlantic Police Academy

 The Police Sciences Cadet Program is 35 weeks long, including a 10 week practicum with a Canadian municipal police agency and/or the RCMP.

 The program is strictly pre-employment and successful cadets may seek employment with a police agency upon graduation.

-Tuition fees of $16,800 apply to the program, however, additional fees including, accommodation and meal plans, books, student union, uniform and body armour, etc., increase the overall cost to slightly over $27,000, that may be paid in two installments.
+Tuition fees apply to the program, however, additional fees including, accommodation and meal plans, books, student union, uniform and body armour, etc., significantly increase the overall cost that may be paid in two installments.
 A breakdown of fees may be located on the Holland College web site.

 Program start dates vary annually and are dependent on police agency needs.
 Interested individuals should consult with the Atlantic Police Academy on actual start dates.

 The APA also provides a broad range of training for public safety professions including firefighting, correctional services, law enforcement and security personnel.